ryancct/ryancct.github.com/_posts/2012-10-07-approach-to-valuation---overview.md

 As for the Earning Power Value (EPV), Graham and Dodd thought that it is the second most reliable measure of a firm's intrinsic value if the current earnings are properly adjusted.
 Its formula is: 'EPV = adjusted earnings x 1/R', where R is the current cost of capital.
 To many people, this actually looks like just another multiple-based valuation just criticized.
 But Greenwald et al argued that this EPV is based entirely on current available information that is uncontaminated by more uncertain conjectures about the future.
 And, there is a close connection between EPV and its strategic position.
 I agreed that, compared to the other common valuation models, the EPV calculation relies relatively less on uncertain factors such as growth rate and growth is very hard to be projected.
 In the EPV calculation, assumption is made that the earning level remains constant for the indefinite future.

 That's also one of the reasons why the growth issue is quite isolated from the other two elements into which the more reliable information is incorporated.
-Its estimations are so prone to error.
 Another reason why growth is least reliable measure comes from an interesting argument.
 Growth on a level economic playing field creates no value.
 The only growth that creates value is growth in markets where the firm enjoys a competitive advantage.

 [![three slices of value](http://ryancheng.s3.amazonaws.com/Linear%20Programming/threeslicesofvalue.jpg)](http://www.capitalideasonline.com/articles/index.php?id=2020)